Macroeconomy and public finances

 Research began 2023 Research ends 2024

-Sustainable development and a carbon-neutral society are built on new products and solutions from the circular economy.
-In addition, the solutions of circular economy are also expected to create new types of business opportunities for Finnish companies.
-However, the
+Sustainable development and a carbon-neutral society are built on new products and solutions that derive from the circular economy.
+In addition, solutions in the circular economy are also expected to create new types of business opportunities for Finnish companies.

 Research began 2023 Research ends 2024

-This research project studies the effects of business subsidies granted for companies due to the COVID-19 pandemic.
+This research project studies the effects of business subsidies intended to support companies during COVID-19 pandemic.
 It compares the goals of these subsidiaries to their performance, and thereby their success.
-It also studies the effects of the business
+It also studies the effects of COVID-19 business support

 Research began 2021 Research ends 2024

-This research project provides a broad understanding of the causes, consequences and solutions relating to population ageing.
-It focuses on various phases of the individual life course, including family formation, working life and health and care at the end
+This research project provides a broad understanding of the causes, consequences and solutions related to population ageing.
+It examines various phases of the individual life course, including family formation, working life and health and care at the end of

 Research began 2022 Research ended 2023

-The aim of this research project is to better understand the development of emission intensity (greenhouse gas emissions/value added) in different industries, to examine Finland’s carbon competitiveness in the European context, and to use the information gathered in the
+The aim of this research project is to better understand the development of emission intensity (greenhouse gas emissions/value added) in different industries, to examine Finland’s carbon competitiveness in the European context, and to use this information to prepare more

 Research began 2022 Research ended 2023